Jean-Marie Le Pen, French far-right leader known for fiery rhetoric against immigration, dies at 96

 His death came at a crucial time for his daughter.
 She now faces a potential prison term and a ban on running for political office if convicted in an embezzling trial.

-A fixture for decades in French politics, the fiery Jean-Marie Le Pen was a wily political strategist and gifted orator who used his charisma to captivate crowds with his anti-immigration message.
+A former paratrooper and Foreign Legionnaire who fought to maintain French colonial rule in Indochina and Algeria, Jean-Marie Le Pen was a wily political strategist and gifted orator who used his charisma to captivate crowds.

 The portly, silver-haired son of a Breton fisherman viewed himself as a man with a mission — to keep France French under the banner of the National Front.
 Picking Joan of Arc as the party’s patron saint, Le Pen made Islam, and Muslim immigrants, his primary target, blaming them for the economic and social woes of France.

-A former paratrooper and Foreign Legionnaire who fought in Indochina and Algeria, he led sympathizers into political and ideological battles with a panache that became a signature of his career.
+His statements — including Holocaust denial, racist denunciations of Muslims and immigrants, and his proposal to round up people with AIDS — shocked his critics and strained his political alliances.
+Le Pen routinely countered that he was simply a patriot protecting the identity of “eternal France.”

-Le Pen, who lost an eye in a street fight in his youth and for years wore a black eyepatch, was a constant force in French political life, impossible for politicians of the left or right to ignore.

-In election after election, he proved the spoiler, forcing rivals to scramble to counter him, and sometimes stoop to harvest far-right votes.
+Le Pen, who lost his left eye in 1958 while hammering a tent stake, for years wore a black eye patch that became a symbol of his combative persona.
+He was a constant force in French political life, impossible for politicians on the left or right to ignore, and proved the spoiler in election after election, forcing rivals to scramble to counter him.

-Le Pen had recently been exempted from prosecution on health grounds from a high-profile trial over his party’s suspected embezzlement of European Parliament funds that opened in September.
+Today, the National Rally, the successor to the party he founded, has not only solidified its presence in French politics but also pushed Macron to the right on security and immigration, reflecting a broader shift in the political landscape.

+Le Pen was repeatedly convicted for his remarks, notably in 1990 for a comment made three years earlier in which he referred to the Nazi gas chambers as a “detail in World War II history.”
+In 2015, he repeated the remark, saying he “did not at all” regret it, triggering the ire of his daughter — by then the party leader — and a new conviction in 2016.

 French judicial authorities placed Le Pen under legal guardianship in February at the request of his family as his health declined, French media reported.
 He had been in frail health for some time.

-In another setback, Le Pen lost his European Parliament seat in 2002 for a year for assaulting a Socialist politician during a 1997 election campaign.

-More recently, Le Pen and 26 National Front officials, including his daughters Marine and Yann Le Pen, have been accused of using money destined for EU parliamentary aides to pay staff who instead did political work for the party between 2004 and 2016, in violation of the 27-nation bloc’s regulations.
-Jean-Marie Le Pen was deemed unfit to testify.

-Born June 20, 1928, in the Brittany village of Trinite-Sur-Mer, to Jean Le Pen, a fisherman who would die in World War II, and his wife Anne-Marie, Jean-Marie Le Pen proved an ambitious son attracted early on to the extreme right.
+Born June 20, 1928, in the Brittany village of Trinite-Sur-Mer, to Jean Le Pen, a fisherman who would die in World War II, and his wife, Anne-Marie, Jean-Marie Le Pen was attracted early to the extreme right.

 Armed with law and political science degrees, Le Pen made his way to Paris, and at 27 became the youngest lawmaker in the National Assembly under the banner of the Union for the Defense of Shopkeepers and Artisans, run by Pierre Poujade.
 His career never strayed from the far-right path.

-In 1963, he and Leon Gaultier, who served in the Waffen SS, founded a company, SERP, that churned out political discourses.
+In 1963, he and Leon Gaultier, who served in the Waffen SS under the Nazis, founded a company, SERP, that churned out political discourses.
 With the neo-fascist group New Order, Le Pen founded the National Front on Oct.
 5, 1972.

 It would take more than a decade for the party to emerge as a political force — in a September 1983 municipal election when Jean-Pierre Stirbois won 16.7% of the votes in the town of Dreux, west of Paris.

-A year later, the party won 11% in European parliamentary elections and seated 10 deputies.
+A year later, the party won enough votes in European parliamentary elections to seat 10 legislators.
 The message was clear: France could no longer ignore Le Pen.
 The party’s entry as a force in national politics came two years later in legislative elections that gave Le Pen’s party 35 seats in France’s National Assembly.

 In 1988, he startled the nation by taking 14% of the vote in the first round of presidential elections.
-Fourteen years later, in his fifth bid for the presidency, he outdid that — scoring 16.8%, coming second behind Jacques Chirac and reaching the two-man runoff.
+Fourteen years later, in his fifth bid for the presidency, he outdid that — scoring 16.8% — and reached the second-round runoff with Chirac.

 France shuddered, Europe trembled and the National Front gloated.
 But a Le Pen victory was not to be.
 In a rare joining of forces, supporters of the right and left poured into the streets of France in a massive show of solidarity against him.
 On May 5, 2002, Chirac was returned to office with a record 82% of the vote.

-Note: This story has been updated to correct how Le Pen lost his eye.